nazabucciarelli/solvd-laba-block-4-homework-1/README.md

 ## Set-Up

-To run this project you will need an updated version of Java.
+To run this project you will need at least the version 11 of Java.
 First, clone this repository in a folder of your PC.
 You have to put the following command in a terminal:

 ```bash
   git clone this-repo-url
 ```
-You will need an IDE to open the project folder and, finally, run the Main.java file to see the program output.
+You will need an IDE to open the project folder and also Maven, to download all the necessary dependencies.
+Once you are with the project opened, you can either run the whole tests' classes from the com.solvd.dummy_api_test.api package by pressing the green play button at class level or each method with the @Test annotation separately by pressing that button but at method level.

 ## Author